PaloAltoNetworks/iron-skillet/docs/viz_guide_panos.rst

 Placeholder for custom url categories used in security rules and url profiles.
 Using these categories prevents the need to modify the default template.

-    + **Black-List**: placeholder to be used in block rules and objects to override default template behavior
+    + **Block**: placeholder to be used in block rules and objects to override default template behavior
-    + **White-List**: placeholder to be used in permit rules and objects to override default template behavior
+    + **Allow**: placeholder to be used in permit rules and objects to override default template behavior
     + **Custom-No-Decrypt**: to be used in the decryption no-decrypt rule to specify URLs that should no be decrypted

 Security  Profiles